datastax/dsbulk/manual/settings.md

 The rounding strategy to use for conversions from CQL numeric types to `String`.

-Only applicable when unloading, and only if the connector in use requires formatting (i.e., if it does not accept raw numeric data, such as the CSV connector); ignored otherwise.
+Only applicable when unloading, if `formatNumbers` is true and if the connector in use requires stringification (i.e., if it does not handle raw numeric data, e.g. the CSV connector); ignored otherwise.

 Valid choices: any `java.math.RoundingMode` enum constant name, that is: `CEILING`, `FLOOR`, `UP`, `DOWN`, `HALF_UP`, `HALF_EVEN`, `HALF_DOWN`, and `UNNECESSARY`.